Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Simulation Results

-Fig. \ref{fig:s_toss_load} plots the real-time communication load of the Traditional Wireless Framework and our proposed GSC framework for the pick-and-place task in simulation.
-Similarly, it is observed from the second subfigure that the FS algorithm can accurately identify the current phase, thus reducing the communication load in the feature domain via only transmitting the GSC information.
-Meanwhile, it is also observed from the bottom two figures that the PPDQN algorithm adaptively adjusts the number of transmissions for the reconstruction message based on the preset reconstruction accuracy requirement.
+Fig. \ref{fig:s_toss_load} plots the communication load of the Traditional Wireless Framework and our proposed GSC framework for the pick-and-toss task in simulation.
+Similarly, it is observed that the FS algorithm can reduce the communication load in the feature domain via only transmitting the GSC information, and the PPDQN algorithm adaptively adjusts the transmission frequency based on the reconstruction accuracy requirement.

-Fig. \ref{fig:s_toss_angle} and Fig. \ref{fig:s_toss_vel} present the real-time normalised joint angle error and normalised joint velocity error under baselines and our proposed GSC framework for the pick-and-toss task.
-Firstly, we see a close match between the error curves of our GSC framework in strict error constraint case and the Traditional Wireless Framework, which implies that our GSC framework can achieve comparable performance in terms of reconstruction accuracy.
+Fig. \ref{fig:s_toss_angle} and Fig. \ref{fig:s_toss_vel} present the real-time reconstruction error under baselines and our proposed GSC framework for the pick-and-toss task.
+Firstly, we found that our GSC framework achieves comparable reconstruction accuracy to the Traditional Wireless Framework.
 Secondly, we see that the PPDQN algorithm is capable of satisfying different error constraints based on its learned policy.
-Thirdly, we also see that the reconstruction error significantly increases when the robot makes contact with the object, revealing the compounded effect of the packet loss and interaction.
+Thirdly, we also see that the reconstruction error significantly increases in contact phases, which again revealing the compounded effect of the packet loss and interaction.